 Korg leverages the latest digital recording techniques in its Stereo PCM (Pulse-Code Modulation) sound engine.
 Along with the high-quality, powerful speakers, Korg creates marvelous sounds in its digital pianos.

 Many of Korg’s digital pianos are equipped with its precisely engineered Real Weighted Hammer (RH3) key action.
 It is the exact same action found on Korg’s flagship Kronos Music Workstation and its professional Grandstage piano.

-Furthermore, the RH3 key noise is well dampened and the felt liner at the key pivots helps to keep key noise to a minimum.
+Furthermore, the RH3 key noise is well dampened, and the felt liner at the key pivots helps keep key noise to a minimum.

 Notable Models of Korg

 The D1 Air and C1 Air models have superb sound from Korg’s Stereo PCM sound engine.
 They also come with the RH3 action keyboard.
 Because of the outstanding sound and key action, they are desirable home pianos for avid learners and advanced players.